 Laidback beach time– Nkwichi’s beach really is stunning.
 A number of sunloungers with parasols invite blissful relaxation!
 Guests can also enjoy the shade of a thatched gazebo and the comfort of a hammock – and every evening a fire-pit is set up for sundowners, safari style.

-Snorkelling– Lake Malawi is famous for its cichlid fish, as over seven hundred species have been spotted in these mineral-rich clear waters.
-Snorkelling is great for observing the colourful little swimmers, amidst gorgeous scenery.
+Snorkeling– Lake Malawi is famous for its cichlid fish, as over seven hundred species have been spotted in these mineral-rich clear waters.
+Snorkeling is great for observing the colorful little swimmers, amidst gorgeous scenery.

 Canoeing– To admire the world above the waves, guests can board a canoe and make their way along the remarkable Rift Valley shoreline.
 Excursions are accompanied by an expert guide, who’ll introduce you to all the lake’s bird specials, from pied kingfisher to majestic fish eagle!